 Beneath a Steel Sky is a dystopian future adventure game developed by Revolution Software and published by Virgin Interactive Entertainment in 1994 for Amiga, Amiga CD32, and DOS.
 The game was declared freeware in 2003.

 Beneath a Steel Sky was released to incredibly positive reviews and is one of Revolution’s most successful titles.
-Considered a cult classic in its own right, true adventurers will not want to miss this one.
+It is considered a cult classic in its own right, but true adventurers will not want to miss this one.